-#4: Digital Marketing for Lawyers Is More Cost-Effective than More Traditional Marketing
+4. Digital Marketing for Lawyers Is More Cost-Effective than Traditional Marketing

 Traditional marketing methods include billboard ads, bus bench ads, radio ads, television ads, direct mail campaigns, print ads in newspapers and directories, and even cold calls.
 These methods are expensive but do allow lawyers visibility and prominence.

-#7: Digital Marketing for Law Firms Makes It Easier to Get Clients’ Reviews.
+6. Digital Marketing for Law Firms Makes It Easier to Get Clients' Reviews

-The attitude of “I don’t care what anyone says about me” can be hazardous for small business owners.
-Your law firm's reputation management is a part of your online marketing strategy, reviews cannot be overlooked as well.
-Your reputation online is directly linked to the reviews your clients leave.
-For example, when a law firm already has numerous existing online reviews, clients are comfortable leaving their own reviews.
+Your law firm's reputation management is a part of your digital marketing strategy, reviews cannot be overlooked as well.
+Your reputation online is directly linked to the reviews your clients leave, and they often directly lead to more clients.
+For example, when a law firm already has numerous existing online reviews, satisfied clients are comfortable leaving their own reviews.

 How Much Should Lawyers Spend on Digital Marketing?